Wealth planning considerations for LGBTQ+ married couples in the entertainment industry

 #3: Retirement planning

 Many professional entertainers are self-employed, which means they don’t have access to a traditional employer-sponsored retirement plan to help save for retirement.
-If that’s the case for you and your partner, you’ll want to explore other tax-advantaged savings strategies, such as Individual Retirement Accounts (IRAs) which can include Traditional IRAs, Simple IRAs, SEP IRAs and 401(k)s.
-If you are self-employed, talk to your advisor about the ability to “stretch” the assets over your beneficiary’s lifetime.
-For example, the passing of the SECURE Act in 2019 imposed a 10-year distribution timeframe for some beneficiaries of inherited IRAs.
+Self-employed professionals will want to explore other tax-advantaged savings strategies, such as Individual Retirement Accounts (IRAs) which can include Traditional IRAs, Simple IRAs, SEP IRAs and 401(k)s.
+A financial advisor can discuss how to “stretch” these assets over a beneficiary’s lifetime.
+Please be aware that, with the passing of the SECURE Act in 2019, there is a 10-year distribution timeframe for non-spouse beneficiaries of inherited IRAs while a surviving spouse is not subject to the 10-year timeframe.

 Also, since Social Security may play a role in couple's retirement income and estate plan, both spouses should make sure they understand how Social Security spousal and survivors’ benefits are determined.
 Although LGBTQ+ married couples now have the same benefits as straight, cisgender married couples, they may face an uphill climb in accessing some of these benefits.
 For example, Social Security survivors’ benefits were initially calculated from 2015, which means a member of an LGBTQ+ couple who has shared a four-decade-long partnership with their spouse would not be eligible for the same number of benefits as a straight couple who spent those same number of years in a legal marriage.
 Today LGBTQ+ couples may qualify for these benefits if they can prove that they would have been married at the time of their partner’s death or married for longer if same-sex marriage were legal at that time, but this is not guaranteed.4